PaulMatencio/Neighbourhood-map-5.1-Project/README.md

 ##Neighborhood map project

 ###Setting up Project:
    I'm using node.js and gulp so all the original, readable and commented HTML/CSS/JavaScript/image files are in the 'Dev' folder.
 The system set up in a way that if I start gulp it will start a listener and will compress any element changed in the 'Dev' folder and move it in the right place in the project folder.
-Check ['Dev'](https://github.com/DevRob/Udacity-WebDev-project5/tree/master/Dev) folder for commented readable codes.
+Check ['src'](https://github.com/PaulMatencio/Neighbourhood-Maps-Project/tree/master/src) folder for commented readable codes.

-   For the working page check this link: [Neighborhood app](http://devrob.github.io/Udacity-WebDev-project5/)
+   For the working page check this link:

 ###Project Overview: